 - Select the lower horizontal wall and open its Wall Specification dialog.
-On the Roof panel, check High Shed/Gable Wall and click OK.
+On the ROOF panel, check High Shed/Gable Wall and click OK.
 See "To set a wall's roof directives" on page 3. - 4.
-Select Build> Roof> Build Roof to open the Build Roof dialog, specify a Pitch of 2 in 12, check Build Roof Planes, and click OK.
+Select Build Roof Build Roof (a) to open the Build Roof dialog, specify a Pitch of 2 in 12, check Build Roof Planes, and click OK.

-Offset Gable Roofs
+Dutch Gable Roofs